UCyborg/hl-mp3-fix/README.md

 26. Prospero05.mp3
 27. Suspense05.mp3
 28. Suspense07.mp3

+**Important:** The MP3 decoder used in the old version of Half-Life doesn't understand ID3v2 tags commonly added by CD ripping software and such MP3s won't be played.
+Make sure your ripping software offers ability to use ID3v1 tags instead.
+They may also be omitted entirely.

 The files go into following folders.
 The above list can be used when ripping CDs of the expansion packs, the only difference is they have less tracks.